CodeForFoco/volunteercore/README.md

 For the front end you need [NodeJS + npm](https://nodejs.org/en/download/)

+**NOTE:** If running on Ubuntu (as of 9-2019), the built-in python is broken.
+You must follow [these instructions](https://github.com/pypa/pipenv/issues/2922) to fix it.

 ### Prepare Development Enviornment
 Clone the repo and cd into the created directory